Moviemate/Moviemate.TV/README.md

 # Moviemate.TV
-Moviemate.tv Newst Build
+Moviemate.tv
-Install our latest Moviemate Build and Enjoy the show!
+Install our latest build and enjoy the show!